react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 - `history` - return to last visited tab
 - `none` - do not handle back button

-#### `openByDefault`
+#### `defaultStatus`

-Whether the drawer should stay open by default.
-When this is `true`, the drawer will be open from the initial render.
+The default status of  the drawer - whether the drawer should stay `open` or `closed` by default.

+When this is set to `open`, the drawer will be open from the initial render.
 It can be closed normally using gestures or programmatically.
 However, when going back, drawer will re-open if it was closed.
-This essentially reverses the behavior of the drawer where the closed state is the default state.
+This is essentially the opposite of the default behavior of the drawer where it starts `closed`, and back button closes an open drawer.

 #### `detachInactiveScreens`